Irving Goff: Early life

+Spanish Civil War

 Goff arrived in Spain on 4 April 1937, where he joined the International Brigades, working as a driver.
 In December 1937, he volunteered for dangerous guerrilla operations which frequently required him to work behind enemy lines for up to weeks at a time.
 Working with fellow International Brigaders Alex Kunslich and William Aalto, Goff was trained by Soviet instructors in the use of pressure-sensitive explosives to destroy railroad tracks, bridges and power lines.
 Goff would later recall these periods behind enemy lines:

 I froze up; my mind went blank.
 A second or two at most, but it felt like two hours ...
 Your mind tells you ... you're in a dangerous position; you're encircled by the enemy, and that was an overwhelming impact on your nervous system.

 One of their objectives was the destruction of the main supply bridge spanning the Albarracín River.
 The operation may have been the inspiration for Ernest Hemingway's novel For Whom the Bell Tolls.
 When the book was published in 1940, Goff was critical of the novelist's ignorance of guerrilla operations and the way in which war was treated from "a romantic adventuristic point of view rather than [as] the grim, practical war that it was".
 In a later interview he said:

 I never saw Ingrid Bergman in all the time I was in the war.
 If I did, I might still be there [Laughs.]
 The way Gary Cooper blew that bridge - like blowing a seam in a coal mine.
 I've blown bridges.
 You put a detonator in the thing and then you'd better be twenty miles away.
 You went after bridges and railroads.
 Usually it'd last five or six days behind the lines.

 At the end of 1937, Goff took part in the Battle of Teruel, working behind enemy lines again with Kunslich, Aalto and Spanish guerrillas.
 On 23 May 1938, Goff, took part in the successful amphibious operation at Carchuna, Motril on the southern coast of Spain, which resulted in the rescue of 300 Republican prisoners held in the Fort of Carchuna.
 This raid constitutes the only operation of its kind ever undertaken by the Spanish army.

 In September 1938, with a Republican defeat in sight, the Abraham Lincoln Battalion was withdrawn from the front line and shortly afterwards disbanded.
 Irving Goff returned to the United States.